top of page

 a.
 Genesis.

-Genesis tells of God making the rainbow as a covenant with Noah.
+The story of God creating the rainbow as a covenant with Noah is in the book of Genesis.

-Basically, God promises he will never flood the earth again.
+Basically, God promises he will never kill off his people with a flood again.

 a.
 Christ.